“Learning follows you wherever you go”

 To deeply understand others is a difficult task, but I wouldn’t say the same for dogs, especially Koda.

-Over the past couple of months, I’ve been in and out of hospital and it’s meant a lot of disgruntled hours and constant self-deprecation.
-I do my best to put up a facade, but to him I’m nothing but glass.
+Over the past couple of months, I’ve been in and out of hospital and it’s meant a lot of disgruntled hours and self deprecation.
+I strive to maintain a facade, yet to him, I’m nothing but glass.

 Watching the way Koda looks out for the mood of others has been material to my professional growth so far, and in particular, my current role as a venture investor.

 I believe the ability to empathise with founders is what defines a top-quartile investor.
 It’s why you often see ex-founders flourish as VCs.

 They’ve gone through the turbulence of building a business from scratch and it’s equipped them with a genuine respect for the craft.